-KIPP DC’s KIPP Through College & Career program supports KIPP DC students and alumni throughout their journey to and through high school, college, and as they are introduced into the workforce.
+KIPP DC’s KIPP Forward program supports KIPP DC students and alumni throughout their journey to and through high school, college, and as they are introduced into the workforce.

 A team of counselors helps students and alumni prepare for and select the right college and career based on their interests and passions.
 After high school, KIPP advisors will help your child navigate the academic, social, and financial challenges they might encounter while in college or pursuing a career.

-All KIPP DC high school students are automatically enrolled in the KIPP Through College & Career program.
-Students who graduated eighth-grade from a KIPP DC school are also eligible for KIPP Through College & Career, regardless of whether or not they attend a KIPP DC high school.
+All KIPP DC high school students are automatically enrolled in the KIPP Forward program.
+Students who graduated eighth grade from a KIPP DC school are also eligible for KIPP Forward, regardless of whether or not they attend a KIPP DC high school.

-The KIPP Through College & Career program would not exist without the support of private philanthropy.
-Your contributions allow us to offer the supports and services needed to help our students close the college completion gap in D.C.
+The KIPP Forward program would not exist without the support of private philanthropy.
+Your contributions allow us to offer the support and services needed to help our students close the college completion gap in D.C.